Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-IxoCzb2M0vQ,358.2,424.68.md

 ### Transcript

+> move on to the Explorer and a little
-> And a little better as well.
+> better as well
-> Uh, and as you would expect, because we have this drift feature,
+> and as you would expect because we have
-> this vehicle is much nicer, when it comes to drifting.
+> this drift feature this vehicle is much
+> nicer when it comes to drifting
-> As you can see.
+> as you can see
-> We'll go down here, get some speed.
+> we go down here get some speed
-> Yeah, you can get some nice drifts.
+> you can get some ice drifts a lot of the
-> I wanted the tunings to get better.
+> tuning needs to get better the Explorer
-> The Explorer is pretty hard to tune well,
+> is pretty hard to tune well and make it
-> and make it fun and reliable, but you know, it's getting there.
+> fun and reliable but you know it's
-> It's gone through many iterations as well, and will continue to go through more.
+> getting there it's gone through many
+> iterations as well and will continue to
-> It definitely needs some more improvements.
+> go through more it definitely needs some
-> So I think the camera could use some more feedback.
-Obviously, there's no sound in here right now, for the Explorer.
+> more improvements so I think the camera
+> could use some more feedback obviously
+> there's no sound in here right now for
-> It's pretty tricky to create the sound for it.
-But you know, we're working on it.
-We'll get there.
+> the Explorer it's pretty tricky to
+> create the sound for it but you know
+> we're working on it we'll get that so
-> So I'll see if I can show off, some of the Explorer, just kind of like, grappling the terrain.
+> I'll see if I can show off some of the
+> Explorer just kind of like grappling the
-> See, as you can see, it just kind of grabs things and climbs it.
+> terrain seeing as you can see just kind
+> of grabs things and climbs it's kind of
-> It's kind of weird, but I like it, you know,
+> weird but but I like it you know it
-> it helps you get to hard-to-reach places.
+> helps you get to hard-to-reach places
-> Yep, so that's the Explorer.
-Let's go check out the Train.